Minions (film): Box office

-Minions earned $336 million in the United States and Canada and $823.4 million in other territories, for a worldwide total of $1.159 billion.
-It was the fifth-highest-grossing film of 2015, the 10th-highest-grossing film of all time, and the second-highest-grossing animated film of all time.
+Minions grossed $336 million in the United States and Canada and $823.4 million in other territories, for a worldwide total of $1.159 billion.
+It was the fifth-highest-grossing film of 2015 and the second-highest-grossing animated film of all time.
 On August 28, 2015, Minions passed the $1 billion mark at the worldwide box office, becoming the third animated film to cross that milestone after Toy Story 3 (2010) and Frozen (2013).
 Deadline Hollywood calculated the film's net profit as $502 million, accounting for production budgets, marketing, talent participations, and other costs; box office grosses and home media revenues placed it second on their list of 2015's "Most Valuable Blockbusters".

-The film was released with The Gallows and Self/less on July 10, 2015.
-Minions earned $46 million on its first day, including $6.2 million from Thursday night previews.
-During its opening weekend, the film earned $115.2 million from 4,301 theaters, making it the second-highest opening weekend for an animated film, behind Shrek the Third (2007).
+In the United States and Canada, Minions was released with The Gallows and Self/less on July 10, 2015.
+It grossed $46 million on its first day, including $6.2 million from Thursday night previews.
+During its opening weekend, the film grossed $115.2 million across 4,301 theaters, making it the second-highest opening weekend for an animated film, behind Shrek the Third (2007).
 Moreover, it had the largest opening weekend for a prequel, breaking the previous record held by Star Wars: Episode III – Revenge of the Sith (2005).
-Its second weekend earnings dropped by 57 percent to $50.2 million, and followed by another $22 million the third weekend.
-Minions completed its theatrical run in the United States and Canada on December 17, 2015.
+The film would hold the record for having the highest opening weekend for an Illumination film until 2023 when The Super Mario Bros.
+Movie took it.
+Its second weekend grosses dropped by 57 percent to $50.2 million, and followed by another $22 million the third weekend.
+Minions completed its theatrical run on December 17, 2015.

 Worldwide, Minions debuted in 44 markets on June 18, 2015, and later a total of 66 countries by July 11.
-The film earned $12.5 million in its opening weekend from four countries, and in its second, Minions made $37.6 million in 10 markets.
+The film grossed $12.5 million in its opening weekend from four countries, and in its second, Minions made $37.6 million in 10 markets.
 Its top international markets were the United Kingdom ($73.1 million), China ($63.47 million), and Germany ($63.46 million).